-Article by Dr. John Aveline
+Articles by Dr. John Aveline

-The V&D has overseen the Sport of Bowls in the Lower Mainland since early 1930's and, despite various vicissitudes over the years continues to be a very capable organizer of bowls as well as being the 3rd largest bowls organization in Canada (only Ontario Bowls and B.C are larger; the V&D, with almost 2,300 bowlers, has more members than any of the other 8 provinces - in fact, over half of the bowlers in BC are in the V&D and about 1 in 6 bowlers in the entire country.
+The V&D has overseen the Sport of Bowls in the Lower Mainland since early 1930's and, despite various vicissitudes over the years continues to be a very capable organizer of bowls as well as being the 3rd largest bowls organization in Canada.
+Only Ontario Bowls and Bowls B.C are larger; the V&D, with almost 2,300 bowlers, has more members than any of the other 8 provinces - in fact, over half of the bowlers in BC are in the V&D and about 1 in 6 bowlers in the entire country.

 As a result, the individual bowls clubs in Vancouver and the surrounding area once again organized themselves into a district and the Vancouver and District Lawn Bowling Association was (re)born.
 At the time, almost of the clubs were in Vancouver proper.
 In those days, the table officers consisted of a President, 1st and 2nd Vice Presidents, Secretary/Treasurer and 2 Umpires.
 There was a succession set up as can be seen by the progression of individuals through the offices.
 Typically, someone would serve as Umpire for 2 years and then move onto the 2nd Vice, then 1st Vice and, finally, President.
 In those days and for several decades after, the position of President was more a reward than a task - a privilege you earned for having served and worked on the board for several years.
 In that first year, there was so much enthusiasm for the V&D that every position was contested by more than one candidate and elections were held until one person had a clear majority.